-Who can be hypnotized?
+Who can be hypnotized (mesmerized)?
 Anyone who can follow my instructions and trust in me that I have your best interest at heart.
 If, however, I ask you to "focus" on a thought, or let's say a spot on the wall, and to not take your eyes off of it (this is that concentrating on one thing I just spoke of) and to allow those things around you (which could easily distract you) to fade away - and you look away, then you're not following my suggestions and therefore you will not enter a hypnotic state of mind.
 It doesn't mean you can't enter hypnosis.
 It means that you're not following my suggestions at this particular point in time.

 How effective is hypnosis?
 Hypnosis is very effective and often in just one session.
 However, each follow up session, if kept in a timely manner, allows what the hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.